-Choose a Colorado PPC Company That Goes Beyond the Technical
+Choose a Denver PPC Company That Goes Beyond the Technical

 This is super important when choosing a Google PPC manager for your business.